faridyusof727/faridyusof727.github.io/content/posts/start-simple-with-go.md

 title = 'Start Simple With Go'
 +++

-You know, Go (or as some people call it, Golang) is known as a language that focuses on simplicity.
-But when your project grows, it won't be simple anymore.
+You know, Go (or Golang, as some people call it) is known for its simplicity.
+But as your project grows, things won't stay simple forever.

-You can still maintain simplicity within your code organisation structure.
-It really depends on how you want to structure your codebase.
-Some devs will start encapsulating immediately, while others focus on a simpler approach.
+You can still maintain simplicity in your code organisation.
+How you structure your codebase really depends on your approach.
+Some developers start encapsulating things immediately, while others prefer to keep it simple at first.

-When you start structuring your codebase, you might be biased; especially if you're coming from a different ecosystem or another language's "tribe."
+When you start structuring your codebase, you might be biased-especially if you're coming from a different ecosystem or programming "tribe."
-Your structures are probably influenced by other languages.
+Your structures are probably influenced by those other languages.

 A common example that I noticed: